 10. Complete Clean Uninstall/Reinstall of Software

-There may be times where the only resolution to get your software to install may be to perform a clean installation of the software.
-If that is the case, this blog may help: Clean Uninstall/Reinstall of Autodesk Products.
+Sometimes the only way to get your software to install may be to perform a “clean” installation.
+In that case, access this article for help: Clean Uninstall/Reinstall of Autodesk Products.

-If you find that you’ve explored all these options and you still need support, and you have a support contract with Applied Software, create a support case here: Applied Software Support-Create a New Case.
+If you have a support contract with Applied Software, and you still need support after exploring all these options, you can create a support case here: Applied Software Support-Create a New Case.